 Q: WHY HAS THE DOCUMENTARY BEEN SO POPULAR?

-A: The series' release was impeccably timed.
+A: Its release was impeccably timed.
 It was released before Christmas, while much of the nation was on holiday break and had time to delve into a 10-hour series.
 Also, it comes on the heels of the popular podcast "Serial," which lays out a complex legal case and has generated intense social media participation.

-Q: SO WHAT EXACTLY IS IN THE DOCUMENTARY?
+Q: WHAT EXACTLY IS IN THE DOCUMENTARY?

 Q: WHY DO AUTHORITES SAY IT'S BIASED?

 A: The series spends much of its time detailing the perspective of Avery and Dassey family members.
-The case's special prosecutor, Ken Kratz, refused to comment to The Associated Press, but he has told other outlets that the documentary ignores the majority of the physical evidence.
+The case's special prosecutor, Ken Kratz, refused to comment to The Associated Press, but he has told other media outlets that the documentary ignores the majority of the physical evidence.
 The omissions include the fact that Avery's DNA was found on the hood latch on Halbach's SUV, which was hidden on the salvage lot.
 Kratz has also said a bullet fired from Avery's gun was found in his garage with Halbach's DNA on it.

 Q: WHAT DO THE FILMMAKERS SAY?

 A: Laura Ricciardi and Moira Demos have stood by their work.
 They said in an email to the AP through Netflix representatives that critics who might say they intentionally omitted or underplayed key evidence to make the series more entertaining or tragic are wrong.
-"Those accusations are untrue and unfounded," the statement read.
+"Those accusations are untrue and unfounded," the statement said.

 Q: WHAT ABOUT THE VICTIMS?